MansimratBedi/cryptoworld/README.md

-#Check this deployed at : https://1cryptoworld1.netlify.app/
+Check this deployed at : https://1cryptoworld1.netlify.app/

-# Getting Started with Create React App
+# Check this deployed at

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is deployed with https://1cryptoworld1.netlify.app/

 ## Available Scripts